Recording and Amplifying the Cello: Tips from the Studio and Stage

 For decades I’ve played cello on countless recording projects and produced a few myself.
 These days, most of my recording happens here at my home setup—Cellomax Studio—but I still work closely with musicians and producers from all over the world.

 Over the years, I’ve learned (sometimes the hard way) what works for me.
-Here are my go-to mic placements, gear recommendations, and live sound tips, along with a few stories from sessions and the stage.
+Here are a couple of my go-to mic placements, gear recommendations, and live sound tips.

 Miking the Cello in the Studio